 Recap: It's early morning in L.A. when Brenda and her suitcases arrive at Casa Walsh.
 She goes upstairs to her bedroom and is dismayed to see that Brandon has replaced her furniture with a futon and mini pool table.
 She marches across the bathroom into Brandon's bedroom, asks him where her things are and demands to know how he could do this to her.
 Brandon greets her in a semi-conscious haze, then opens his eyes and stares at her in confusion.
 He asks her what's going on and how she got there.
-Mama and Papa Walsh must have heard them talking, because they burst into Brandon's room and are startled to see Brenda standing there.
+Mama and Papa Walsh must have heard them talking, 'cause they burst into Brandon's room and are startled to see Brenda standing there.
 Mama Walsh tells her she's supposed to be in school - and in Minnesota.
-Brenda wears a pained look on her face and dramatically declares that she dropped out...and after that, the credits start to roll.
+Brenda wears a pained look on her face and dramatically declares that she dropped out...and then the credits start to roll.
 Da na na na...da na na na...cha cha...

 California University.
 It's freshman registration day, and we get a lot of footage of students hanging out on the campus lawn and standing in really long lines.
-Steve is in one of the lines and he throws something at Brandon, who's in a different line, to draw his attention to a hot girl wearing a skimpy bra top.
+Steve is in one of the lines and throws something at Brandon, who's in a different line, to draw his attention to a hot girl wearing a skimpy bra top.
 Brandon's in line behind Ahn-drea (blech), and he tells her all about how Brenda came home unexpectedly from Minnesota.
 Elsewhere on campus, David complains to Kelly that he got shut out of practically every course he wanted.
 The camera then pans back to Steve, who's annoyed to learn that he has to take a math placement test, and then is asked by the person registering him to choose the geology course he wants to take.
+Wuh?
 Geology?
 Steve is definitely not smart enough to be taking any kind of geology course.
 Incidentally, this registration process seems like a very disorganized and confusing way to sign up freshmen for their classes.

 David tells Donna that he has to go and stand in the fee payment line because Mel fucked up something with his tuition payment.
-After that, he wants them to go to the radio station so the two of them can try out for on-air positions.
+After that, he wants them to go to the radio station so they can try out for on-air positions.
 Donna isn't totally convinced this is something she wants to do - plus she's really eager to call Brenda and get the dish on why she left Minnesota so abruptly.
 David, however, is oblivious to all that and steers her away from the pay phone.

 Dylan gives up waiting in the long registration line.
 He runs into Kelly, who's very excited about how well her registration went.
 She asks him which classes he got, and he grumps that he didn't get any, and that he's not going to register, period.
 He adds that he can't stand CU, calls it a zoo, and announces that he's leaving.
 Kelly tries to stop him and tells him that he has to give it a chance, but he argues that he doesn't.
 He gives her a quick kiss goodbye, promises to call her later, and slouches off.